Structuring Collective Bargaining in Public Employment, 79 Yale Law Journal 805 (1970)

 Date of Authorship for this Version

 Winter, Ralph K. Jr. and Wellington, Harry H., "Structuring Collective Bargaining in Public Employment" (1970).
 Faculty Scholarship Series.
-Paper 2179.
+2179.